EvanKal/map-app/README.md

 ## Install

-* install all project dependencies with `npm install` ** All dependencies will be automatically installed through the package.json file
+* Install all project dependencies with `npm install` ** All dependencies will be automatically installed through the package.json file
-* start the development server with `npm start`
+* Start the development server with `npm start`
+* View the production version of the app by serving the files in the build directory to your browser.
+This is where the service worker may be tested.

 ## Third Party API